 The Vacancy Survey reference date falls on the first Friday of the month, unless this is the first day of the month.
 In this case, the reference date moves to the second Friday of the month.
 For the May 2020 period, the reference date was Thursday 7 May 2020 because of a change in date of the first May Bank Holiday.

-ONS vacancy statistics are a three-month average measure, which are seasonally adjusted and then published in the Vacancies and jobs in the UK statistical bulletin, usually between six and seven weeks after the reference date of the survey.
+Office for National Statistics (ONS) vacancy statistics are a three-month average measure that are seasonally adjusted and then published in the Vacancies and jobs in the UK statistical bulletin, usually between six and seven weeks after the reference date of the survey.

-Further information regarding the ONS Vacancy Survey can be found in the online Quality and Methodology Information.Back to table of contents
+Further information regarding the ONS Vacancy Survey can be found in the the Vacancy Survey QMI.Back to table of contents

 When comparing experimental Adzuna job adverts data with the Office for National Statistics (ONS) Vacancy Survey it is important to be cautious and note the different definition of what each source covers.

-While the "Health/Social care” category has historically shown a strong correlation with the ONS Vacancy Survey, from April 2020, it has increasingly diverged from the vacancies data.Back to table of contents
+While the “Healthcare/Social care” category has historically shown a strong correlation with the ONS Vacancy Survey, from April to September 2020, it diverged from the vacancies data.Back to table of contents

-The Institute for Employment Studies (IES) is currently publishing weekly vacancy analysis using Adzuna data.
-These publications provide additional insight including local changes in vacancy levels and changes in vacancies by salary levels.
-We are working in collaboration with IES to ensure our methodologies are consistent but there are some differences which users should be aware of.
+The Institute for Employment Studies (IES) published weekly vacancy analysis from April to the beginning of July 2020 using Adzuna data.
+These publications provided additional insight including local changes in vacancy levels and changes in vacancies by salary levels.
+We collaborated with the IES to ensure our methodologies are consistent, but there are some differences that users should be aware of.

 Adzuna provide point-in-time estimates of job adverts listed at any given time.
 Although both the Office for National Statistics (ONS) and IES are extracting their data weekly, these extractions take place on different days of the week.
 This means there are minor differences in our analyses, as there are a different number of job adverts listed on different days.